Bill’s Guide to Writing a Book

 So … You have never written a book and want to write one.
 Where to start?
 Before we get into writing, there are some crucial tasks.

 3) Join a writer’s forum like the Facebook group Writers Helping Writers.
 Important tip.
 Start by reading lots of posts before posting.
 I recommend at least two weeks.
 Then post as often as you can, even if it is just a “thumbs up” to somebody else’s comments.
-Another excellent post is, “That makes sense.”
+Another excellent post is “That makes sense.”
 Your goal is to get yourself out there and gain writing tips.

-7) Get a computer with Internet access and Microsoft Word.
-You can pick up an old copy of Microsoft Word (like 2016) for $30 on eBay.
+7) Get a computer with Microsoft Word.
+You can pick up a 2016 copy of Microsoft Word for $30 on eBay.
+No excuses!
 Do not use OpenOffice!
-Despite all the evil that Microsoft is, they make a great product.
+Despite all the Microsoft evil, they make a great product.
 This choice avoids issues like, “It looks good on the screen, but when I print, the margins do not line up.”
 All professional writers use Microsoft Word, which is what editors, print/ebook formatters, and publishers expect.
-If you do not consider yourself a professional writer (or are at least trying to be one), you must ask yourself why you are undertaking this journey.
-Trust me, much hard work is ahead of you, and you need the right tools.
-In addition, you can find the answer when you have a Microsoft Word question.
-Worst case, you can pay a Microsoft expert.
-OpenOffice?
-Yeah, good luck finding out why the margins do not print correctly.

 Let’s begin the writing process.